sayan123234/MT5-Entry-setup-Detector/README.md

-# FVG Detector
+# MMT inspired Trading Entry Setup Detector

-A Python-based Fair Value Gap (FVG) detection system for MetaTrader 5.
+A Python-based entry alert system for MetaTrader 5 based on Arjoio's trading concepts.
 This project automatically scans multiple financial instruments across hierarchical timeframes to identify and alert about FVG formations with entry setups.

 ## Key Updates from Code Analysis